Building a Complete Team is not easy. Talent is in short supply.

 (Note: Truthfully, this happens.
 We’ve changed the countries to protect the innocent/guilty.)

 The complete team is able to complete the Build-Measure-Learn loop, including all Four Parts of the Minimum Viable Product.
 They will have to build the sales channel and measure product progress via the customer relationship.

 Often the Hustler (a.k.a., Guy Who Can’t Code) takes on these other responsibilities and wears many hats.
-Sometimes, others can perform more than one role, playing designer half the time and managing to get some sales calls in on the side.Its not about the # of people, but if there is a skills gap.
+Sometimes, others can perform more than one role, playing designer half the time and managing to get some sales calls in on the side.A complete team is not about the number of people, but if whether there is a skill gap.
 Click To Tweet

 At the beginning of a project, we might not need an engineer.
 We just need to go talk to customers.